Applying for ETIAS Visa Waiver

 This simply means that an immediate decision has not been made.
 In such cases processing and approval may take up to four days.

-If your ETIAS application has been denied, you’re not eligible to travel to the Schengen Area without a visa.
+If your ETIAS application has been denied, you’re not eligible to travel to the Schengen Area zone without a visa.
 It doesn’t mean you can’t visit the Schengen Area and other participating countries, it means you must apply for a traditional visa.